DePaul University > Admission & Aid > Financial Aid > Maintain Eligibility > Return Title IV Aid

 To determine the amount of aid you earned, the Office of Financial Aid will calculate the percentage of the term that you attended using either:

 That percentage is then used with your institutional costs and total federal funds that you received (disbursed directly to your student account and possibly refunded to you) or that you were eligible to receive, to determine the amount of aid that you are allowed to keep.

-Any unearned Title IV aid must be returned to the federal government within 45 days of the date of the determination of your withdrawal.
-DePaul's Office of Financial Aid will notify you with instructions on how to proceed if you are required to return funds to the government.
+We must return any unearned Title IV aid to the federal government within 45 days of the date of the determination of your withdrawal.

 Financial aid funds must be reduced and returned in the following order: